-The Wollongong University Student Association (WUSA) is a 15 member council (plus 5 General Representatives) elected by the student body each September to take office on the 1st of December of that year.
+The Wollongong Undergraduate Student Association (WUSA) is a 15-member council (plus 5 General Representatives) elected by the student body each September to take office on the 1st of December of that year.
+Presidency is elected for a 1 year period, with Office Bearers taking Council for up to two years.
 Every undergraduate student is able to run for a position on WUSA.

 UOW courses are recognised internationally and in Australia through accreditation by professional organisations.